Chinorea/gNB-EMC-dashboard/docs_generator/README.md

-# gNB EMC Dashboard API Documentation Generator
+# gNB EMS Dashboard API Documentation Generator

-This module provides local Swagger/OpenAPI documentation for the gNB EMC Dashboard API using Flasgger.
+This module provides local Swagger/OpenAPI documentation for the gNB EMS Dashboard API using Flasgger.
 It runs completely separately from your main Flask.py backend application.

 ## Features